How much is your car worth?

 The A7’s sun-visors swivel front-to-side to block glare from the side windows.
 The Rapide’s visors are fixed into the windshield header.

-A power rear sunshade is optional in the A7 to help block heat and glare for the rear passengers.
-The Rapide doesn’t offer a rear sunshade.
+Manual rear side window sunshades are available in the A7 to help block heat and glare for the rear passengers.
+The Rapide doesn’t offer rear side window sunshades.

-The A7 has standard automatic dimming rear and side view mirrors which automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
+The A7’s standard rear and side view mirrors have an automatic dimming feature.
+These mirrors can be set to automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
 The Rapide offers an automatic rear view mirror, but its side mirrors don’t dim.

 On extremely cold winter days, the A7’s optional heated steering wheel provides comfort, allowing the driver to steer safely and comfortably before the car heater warms up.
 The Rapide doesn’t offer a heated steering wheel.